British PM Seeks Ban On Encryption After Terror Attack

 Doesn't matter anyway, she won't be PM for very long.
 Bookies are saying Tuesday.

 The final phase of total lockout from the world.
-(Score:2)
+(Score:3)

 Well, you did it U.K.